 Introducing The Gabby Series

-Gabby is a sweet and energetic girl who wears red high top gym shoes in every books.
+Gabby is a sweet and energetic girl who wears red high top gym shoes in every book.
 She cares for those around her.
-Her stories help us to explore the world through the eyes of a child who experiences contemporary issues, many of struggle.
-She also models how to problem solve and persevere.
-The series is told through Gabby's perspective, which provides parents who are reading to their children access to engage their kids in difficult subject matter.
-The series' use of traditional rhyming meter provides a familiar cadence that comforts young listeners.
+Her stories help us explore the world through the eyes of a child who experiences contemporary issues, many of struggle.
+She plays, has fun, and climbs trees while she models how to be a friend, think of others first, speak up for herself, problem solve, and persevere.
+Through Gabby's perspective, parents are afforded the opportunity to engage their children about difficult subject matter.
+The rhyme provides a familiar cadence which comforts young listeners and is enjoyable for adults to read aloud.

-Each book provides educators, counselors, and parents a one page study guide for reading aloud and potential next steps.
+Each book provides educators, counselors, and parents a one page study guide for after reading aloud and offers potential next steps.

 Gabby's Friend Is Sad, Children dealing with divorce

 Chad is Gabby's neighbor and friend.
-Through this story we discover Chad's parents are going through a difficult divorce.
+We discover Chad's parents are getting a divorce.
 This is Gabby's first time learning about the concept of divorce, and her first instinct is to comfort Chad when he shares his feelings.
 The book equips young readers with real-world tools to support their family or friends who are experiencing divorce.
-In her time as an educator, the author identified a need for literature that directly names and addresses potential difficulties that may arise with divorce.
-When My Friend Chad is Sad was read to students in a first grade classroom, many students felt safe to share their own difficult family stories.
+The author identified a need for literature that directly names and addresses potential difficulties that may arise with divorce.
+When My Friend Chad is Sad was read to students in a first grade classroom, many students felt safe to share their own difficult family situations.

 Gabby Gets Teased, Bullying often begins with teasing

 Willy is Gabby's schoolmate and friend.
-In this story, we learn that Gabby is hurt by her friend Willy teasing her red shoes.
+We learn Gabby is hurt when her friend Willy teases her red shoes.
 Gabby confronts Willy and explains how he made her feel.
-In Gabby Gets Teased young readers can learn you can hurt someone's feelings even if you don't mean to do it.
+In Gabby Gets Teased, young readers learn you can hurt someone's feelings even if you don't mean to do it.
 The book also provides a model for restoration through apology, forgiveness, and a change in future behavior.
+It also distinguishes between teasing and bullying.

 Gabby's Friends Are Different, A celebration of cultural diversity

-Gabby reflects on the unique differences between she and her friends within every stanza.
-Each difference is celebrated in turn through the use of repeated pattern.
-The author was inspired to write a book wherein topic matter of race, culture, and heritage is directly addressed and celebrated.
-The book is fun to read because it offers predictions on every turn of the page.
+Gabby shares the similarities and differences between she and her friends.
+Each page offers children the opportunity to predict how the friends are the same.
+The use of prediction and a repeated pattern make this book fun to read.
+The author was inspired to write a book wherein the topic matter of race, culture, and heritage is directly addressed and celebrated.

-Gabby Keeps Trying, Pervevere in all that you do
+Gabby Keeps Trying, Persevere in all that you do

-The author witnessed a need in her classroom to demonstrate learning difficult content is often accompanied with feelings of discomfort.
-In Gabby Keeps Trying, Gabby serves as a role model to young readers in how to face those difficult feelings without giving up.
+The author witnessed a need in her classroom for children to learn that there are often feelings of discomfort when trying to learn something new.
+In Gabby Keeps Trying, Gabby serves as a role model to young readers in how to face those difficult feelings without giving up!